QuantEcon/lecture-python-advanced/source/rst/amss.rst

 AMSS allow the government to issue only one-period risk-free debt each period.

-Ruling out complete markets in this way is a step in the direction of making total tax collections behave more like that prescribed in :cite:`Barro1979` than they do in :cite:`LucasStokey1983`.
+Ruling out complete markets in this way is a step in the direction of making total tax collections behave more like that prescribed in Robert Barro (1979) :cite:`Barro1979` than they do in Lucas and Stokey (1983) :cite:`LucasStokey1983`.

 Risk-free One-Period Debt Only